"The view snapshot in this email could not be properly rendered."

 Subscriptions not arriving ("Error sending email.
 Can't send command to SMTP host.")

-You may see the above error in Windows Event Viewer if subscriptions aren't arriving, and your SMTP server is using encrypted (SSL) sessions.
+You may see the above error in Windows Event Viewer if subscriptions aren't arriving and your SMTP server is using encrypted (SSL) sessions.
 Subscriptions are only supported for unencrypted SMTP connections.
 The solution is to use an unencrypted SMTP server.
 (If you're experiencing this error, note that Tableau Server will still indicate that subscriptions are being sent in the Background Tasks for Non Extracts admin view.)

 Custom scripts not working after upgrade to 8.1